-BIT NAME RESET FUNCTION 0 WDT 0 MCU must write a 1 to this bit to prevent the WDT from resetting the MCU.
-If MCU does not write a 1 in a period of 128 ms, the WDT resets the device.
-Writing a 0 has no effect on the WDT.
-(WDT is a 7-bit counter using a 1-ms CLK).
+BIT NAME RESET FUNCTION 0 WDT 0 MCU must write a 1 to this bit to prevent the watchdog timer from resetting the MCU.
+If the MCU does not write a 1 in a period of 128 ms, the watchdog timer resets the device.
+Writing a 0 has no effect on the watchdog timer.
+(The watchdog timer is a 7-bit counter using a 1-ms CLK.)
 This bit is read as 0.
-5-1 WDD[5:1] 00000 These bits are used to disable the watchdog timer.
-For the timer to be disabled these bits must be set to 10101 and WDD[0] must also be set to 0.
-If any other pattern is present, the watchdog timer is in operation.
+5-1 WDD[5:1] 00000 These bits disable the watchdog timer.
+For the timer to be disabled these bits must be set to 10101b and bit 7 (WDD0) must also be set to 0.
+If any other pattern is present, then the watchdog timer is in operation.
 6 WDR 0 Watchdog reset indication bit.
 This bit indicates if the reset occurred due to power-on reset or watchdog timer reset.
-WDR = 0 A power-up reset occurred WDR = 1 A USB reset or watchdog time-out reset occurred.
-To clear this bit, the MCU must write a Writing a 0 has no effect.
-7 WDD[0] 1 This bit is one of the disable bits for the watchdog timer.
+WDR = 0 A power-up reset occurred WDR = 1 A watchdog time-out reset occurred.
+To clear this bit, the MCU must write a 1.
+Writing a 0 has no effect.
+7 WDD0 1 This bit is one of the six disable bits for the watchdog timer.
 This bit must be cleared in order for the watchdog timer to be disabled.